Listen180/sys-packages-auto-upgrade/README.rst

    0 7 * * 5 cd [PATH-TO-THIS-REPO] && sh apt_auto_upgrade.sh 2>&1 &

 which will excute the auto upgrade program every friday at 7AM.
-You can always change the setting by your self in crontab.
+You can always change the setting by yourself in crontab.